-Surgery is a procedure that affects your body in many ways aside from the actual reason for the operation.
-Any type of surgery, from an appendectomy to a face lift to a Cesarean section, exposes your body to infection and other complications, some of which could develop into sepsis.
+Surgery is a procedure that can affect your body in many ways aside from the actual reason for the operation.
+Surgical procedures can be major, like open heart surgery, or minor, like a biopsy.
+What they have in common is an incision.
+Any type of surgical procedure exposes your body to infection and other complications, some of which could develop into sepsis.

 How does sepsis occur after surgery?

 Infection after surgery can cause sepsis.
 This could be infection in the incision (the opening in the skin) or an infection that develops after the surgery, such as pneumonia or a UTI.

 When you have surgery, it is important to monitor the incision, watching it for signs of infection.
 This would be:

 - Pus or other fluid coming from the incision

 - Warmer than usual skin around the incision

 Pneumonia is not uncommon after having surgery, which is why it is important to get up and about as quickly as is possible after the operation.
 Deep breathing and coughing exercises are also helpful in keeping your lungs clear.
 Patients who needed a ventilator to help them breathe are also at a higher risk of developing pneumonia.

 Other infections, such as UTIs may develop if you had to be catheterized (a tube inserted into your bladder).
 The longer the catheter remains in place, the higher the risk of infection.